 About HPTN 083 (NCT02720094)

-The HPTN 083 trial is a phase IIb/III double blind non-inferiority trial designed to evaluate the safety and efficacy of long-acting injectable cabotegravir for HIV prevention administered every eight weeks compared to daily oral FTC/TDF tablets (200 mg/300 mg).
+The HPTN 083 trial is a phase IIb/III double-blind non-inferiority trial designed to evaluate the safety and efficacy of long-acting injectable cabotegravir for HIV prevention administered every eight weeks compared to daily oral FTC/TDF tablets (200 mg/300 mg).
 The trial included the prespecified ability to test for superiority of long-acting cabotegravir over TDF/FTC.
-The trial design included an oral lead-in phase to assess tolerability to cabotegravir before administering the intramuscular injection.
+The trial design included an oral lead-in phase to assess tolerability to cabotegravir before administering the IM injection.
 Each participant was to receive a maximum of three years of blinded trial medication.
 The trial opened to enrolment in November 2016.
-HPTN 083 was conducted in 4,566 HIV-negative men who have sex with men and transgender women who have sex with men, who had evidence of behavior that would put them at high-risk for sexually acquiring HIV-1.
-The trial was conducted at research centers in Argentina, Brazil, Peru, United States, South Africa, Thailand and Vietnam.
+HPTN 083 was conducted in 4,566 HIV-negative men who have sex with men and transgender women who have sex with men who had evidence of behaviour that would put them at high risk for sexually acquiring HIV-1.
+The trial was conducted at research centers in Argentina, Brazil, Peru, the United States, South Africa, Thailand and Vietnam.

 Long-acting cabotegravir was found to be superior to daily oral FTC/TDF in preventing HIV acquisition in the trial population.
-The most common adverse reactions (all grades) observed in at least 1% of subjects receiving long-acting cabotegravir were injection site reactions, diarrhea, headache, pyrexia, fatigue, sleep disorders, nausea, dizziness, flatulence, and abdominal pain.
-For further information on HPTN 083 please see https://clinicaltrials.gov/ct2/show/NCT02720094.
+The most common adverse reactions (all grades) observed in at least 1% of subjects receiving long-acting cabotegravir were injection site reactions, diarrhoea, headache, pyrexia, fatigue, sleep disorders, nausea, dizziness, flatulence, and abdominal pain.
+For further information on HPTN 083, please see https://clinicaltrials.gov/ct2/show/NCT02720094.

 About HPTN 084 (NCT03164564)

 Long-acting cabotegravir was found to be superior to daily oral FTC/TDF in preventing HIV acquisition in the trial population.
-The most common adverse reactions (all grades) observed in at least 1% of subjects receiving long-acting cabotegravir were injection site reactions, diarrhea, headache, fatigue, sleep disorders, nausea, dizziness, abdominal pain, vomiting, myalgia, and rash.
-For further information please see https://clinicaltrials.gov/ct2/show/NCT03164564.
+The most common adverse reactions (all grades) observed in at least 1% of subjects receiving long-acting cabotegravir were injection site reactions, diarrhoea, headache, fatigue, sleep disorders, nausea, dizziness, abdominal pain, vomiting, myalgia, and rash.
+For further information, please see https://clinicaltrials.gov/ct2/show/NCT03164564.